formkit/docs-content/api-reference/formkit-core.md

 ### name

 The name of the input in the node tree.
-When a node is a child of a list this automatically becomes its index.
+When a node is a child of a list, this automatically becomes its index.

 ### on